bixb922/crank-organ/doc-software/README.md

 ## Enable multiple setlists with configuration option

-The microcontroller can handle 9 stored setlists, but this must be enabled on the "General configuration" page setting "Multiple setlists" to 1, then reboot the microcontroller.
+The microcontroller can handle 9 stored setlists, but this must be enabled on the "General configuration" page checking "Multiple stored setlists", then reboot the microcontroller.
+Once checked, there will also be a "three vertical dot" menu next to each tune title (wherever a tune title occurs).
+The "Save" and "Load" setlist buttons on the Performance page now will allow to select the setlist.

 These stored setlists operate like the memory of a calculator.
 You can store and recall (save and load) the current setlist to these memories.